23 Feb 2017 M-103: A threat to free speech or much ado about nothing?

 If the concern is about racial or religious bias in policing or in the Canadian judicial system, Parliament should be focused on detecting and eliminating such bias.
 But that is hard to do objectively when you single out “Islamophobia” and assume that it is on the rise.

-Given that this motion calls at the end for the government to “collect data to contextualize hate crime reports”, it could be that Ms. Khalid suspects that hate crimes – crimes motivated by hatred towards a person based on their race, religion, sex, or other identifier – are on the rise and wants a Committee to confirm her suspicion.
+Given that this motion calls at the end for the Committee to study how the government could “collect data to contextualize hate crime reports”, it could be that Ms. Khalid suspects that hate crimes – crimes motivated by hatred towards a person based on their race, religion, sex, or other identifier – are on the rise and wants a committee to confirm her suspicion.

-The motion does not specifically mention hate crimes against Muslims here (in part (c),(ii)), so it appears to direct the Committee to study hate crime reports of all kinds.
+The motion does not specifically mention hate crimes against Muslims here (in part (c),(ii)), so it appears to direct the Committee to study hate crime reports of all kinds, or study how the government could collect data related to such reports.
 This would be a huge undertaking.
-Also, it is “data to contextualize” hate crime reports, not simply reports, that the Committee would have to find and study.
+Also, it is “data to contextualize” hate crime reports, not simply reports, that the Committee would have study.
 What kind of data would that be?

 And it is not clear that a study of “data to contextualize” hate crime reports (some reports may be baseless) would be a good basis upon which to make recommendations to Parliament.
 At the end of the day, this motion may be simply a waste of Parliament’s time.

 Ms. Khalid refuses to remove the word “Islamophobia” from the motion, which would mean that it simply condemns “systemic racism and religious discrimination”, saying, “We cannot address a problem if we fail to call it by its true name.”

 The irony in this statement is obvious.
 Politicians, particularly on the left, are often criticized for being unwilling to name the problem of “radical Islam” or “Islamic terrorism”.
 Yet M-103 is, says Ms. Khalid, about the necessity of naming the problem of discrimination and crime motivated by hatred of Muslims.